aerogear/OpenVolunteerPlatform/platform/server/OVP-DBZ-DEMO.md

 (Switch to the playground at the same time).

-1. Then create a new volunteer entry by clicking on the `enters`, you can click it several times to simulate more entries being created.
+### Then create a new volunteer entry

+By clicking on the `enters`, you can click it several times to simulate more entries being created.

 At this point a toast will appear showing the volunteer entry.